 The water condensed during evaporation is hot and may contain a small amount of the product itself.
 This 'carry over' in the vapour is due to splashing or boiling of the product during the evaporation process, creating a mist of tiny particles which can be distilled over into the condensate along with the water.
 For this reason the evaporator condensate, although relatively pure can contain enough organic material to support bacterial growth when cool.
 This makes the condensate unacceptable for re-use in any food related environment.

-The evaporator condensate can be recovered for re-use by passing it though a reverse osmosis (RO) membrane thus providing a valuable source of hot, good quality rinse water.
+The evaporator condensate can be recovered for re-use by passing it through a reverse osmosis (RO) membrane thus providing a valuable source of hot, good quality rinse water.
 Additionally, a reverse osmosis plant requires a relatively small footprint when compared with conventional water treatment systems and can often be custom designed to fill a "spare" space on site, this normally avoids any need for civils on plant installation.

 The advantages can be summarised as follows: